ZirconiaCubed3v2/Proxler/README.md

 - DISCORDTOKEN: The token generated in the discord developer portal
 - CHANNELID: The ID of the channel you want the bot to live in
 - TEMPLATENODE: The node that contains all the OEM install templates
+- ADMIN: The user id of the 'administrator', for using admin commands to manage other users' VMs

 ## Modules
 Make sure to install the modules in requirements.txt and all that good stuff